nikiimisal/3-tier_Architecture_Related/VPC_peering.md

  New-EC2VpcPeeringConnection (PowerShell)

-3. Accept the Peering Request
+<h2>3.
+Accept the Peering Request</h2>

    >>To accept a VPC peering request, open the Amazon VPC console in the same region as the accepter VPC.
 Navigate to Peering Connections, locate the peering connection with status pending‑acceptance, then under      Actions, select Accept request and confirm when prompted.

  • The request enters a pending-acceptance state.
 The owner of the Accepter VPC must accept it to activate the connection .

  • If it's within the same account, you accept it yourself.
 For cross-account or inter-region, it needs to be accepted in the target account and region.

-4. Now that the VPC peering connection has been established, let us proceed to launch one EC2 instance in each of the two peered VPCs.
+<h2>4.
+Now that the VPC peering connection has been established, let us proceed to launch one EC2 instance in each of the two peered VPCs.</h2>

-   instance launching time in the network setting :
+   <h3>instance launching time in the network setting :</h3>

   • Select the VPC
    -- While launching the EC2 instance, choose the appropriate VPC under Network Settings.